© 2025 Fabuly AI SAS. All rights reserved.

 Priyanjana Wason

-1. Emotional Conflict and Tension
+1. Emotional Conflict Creates Drama

 4. Witty Banter and Verbal Sparring